 Figure 9-22.
-RADIUS Accounting window
+Authenticator Diagnostics window

+The user can specify a switch in a switch stack using that switch's Unit ID by using the pull-down menu in the top left hand corner.
 The user may also select the desired time interval to update the statistics, between 1s and 60s, where "s" stands for seconds.
 The default value is one second.
-To clear the current statistics shown, click the Clear button in the top left hand corner.